zoedsoupe/anubis-mcp/pages/home.md

-# Welcome to Hermes MCP
+# Welcome to Anubis MCP

-Let's explore how Hermes helps you build bridges between AI assistants and your Elixir applications.
+Let's explore how Anubis helps you build bridges between AI assistants and your Elixir applications.
 Have you ever wished your AI could directly interact with your code?
 That's exactly what we're enabling here.

 ## What's This All About?

-Hermes implements the Model Context Protocol (MCP) - think of it as a secure conversation channel between AI assistants and your applications.
+Anubis implements the Model Context Protocol (MCP) - think of it as a secure conversation channel between AI assistants and your applications.
 Your AI can discover what your app offers and interact with it safely.

 Three minutes.
 That's all we need to show you something working.